wagtail/wagtail/docs/reference/contrib/table_block.rst

 Supporting cell alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can activate the `alignment` option by setting a custom `contextMenu` which allows you to set the alignment on a cell selection.
+You can activate the ``alignment`` option by adding it to a custom ``contextMenu`` and using that when defining your TableBlock.
-HTML classes set by handsontable will be kept on the rendered block.
-You'll then be able to apply your own custom CSS rules to preserve the style.
+HTML classes set by handsontable will be added to the rendered cell.
+You'll then be able to apply your own custom CSS rules to style the cells.
 Those class names are:

  * Horizontal: ``htLeft``, ``htCenter``, ``htRight``, ``htJustify``
  * Vertical: ``htTop``, ``htMiddle``, ``htBottom``